SandroGuerreiro/pronto/README.md

 - **Hide individual PRs** -- press `i` on a focused PR to hide it; unhide from the settings blacklist
 - **Workflow monitor** -- track the status of a GitHub Actions workflow in the header; triggers attention when the status changes between success and failure
 - **Configurable polling** -- 1 / 2 / 5 / 10 minute intervals
+- **Follow PRs from anywhere** -- copy a PR URL, press the global follow shortcut, and it's added to your followed list without leaving your current app
-- **Global shortcuts** -- toggle the popup or manually reload from anywhere on your Mac
+- **Global shortcuts** -- toggle the popup, reload, or follow a PR from anywhere on your Mac
 - **Full keyboard navigation** -- browse PRs, expand/collapse accordions, switch tabs, and dismiss attention without touching the mouse
 - **Settings search** -- quickly filter settings with a search bar
 - **Two auth methods** -- GitHub OAuth (Device Flow) or Personal Access Token